Wichita Mountains Wildlife Refuge: Description

 The WMWR is managed by the U.S. Fish and Wildlife Service.
 There are 13 small lakes within the reserve.

+Two segments covering about 15% of the refuge is designated as a wilderness area.

 Fauna

 According to the U. S. Fish & Wildlife Service, 240 species of birds, 50 species of mammals, 64 species of reptiles and amphibians, and 36 species of fish have been documented.

 Several species of large native mammals make their home at the refuge: plains bison, also known as the American bison, elk, white-tailed deer graze the prairies along with Texas longhorn cattle preserved for their cultural and historic importance.
 Bison, longhorns, and elk were introduced after the establishment of the refuge.
 Merriam's elk, the original subspecies of elk in this area, is extinct, so the elk in the refuge are Rocky Mountain elk.
 The ancestors of the herd were imported from Jackson Hole, Wyoming in 1911.
 The elk herd is the largest in Oklahoma at about 1,000 and the white tailed deer number about 450.
 These ungulates are no longer considered endangered.
 Many smaller mammal species also live in the refuge, including the nine-banded armadillo, bassarisk, and the black-tailed prairie dog.
-Other species that have been reintroduced include: the river otter, burrowing owls and the prairie dog.
+Other species that have been reintroduced include the river otter, burrowing owls and the prairie dog.
 Although these species were not listed as "endangered," USFWS policy is to assure that species that once were native to these mountains would always be found there.
 According to the Encyclopedia of Oklahoma History and Culture, the refuge failed in its attempt to reintroduce the American pronghorn antelope, bighorn sheep, and the prairie chicken.